dutchLuck/bfbs/README.md

 The golang version of bfbs uses the math/big package and builds and runs without trouble on Linux, MacOS and Windows.
 It outputs min, median, max, range, skew and kurtosis in addition to sum, mean, variance and standard deviation.
-N.B. that the skew and kurtosis are float64 calculations in the current (v0.0.5) version.
+N.B. that the skew and kurtosis are calculated as float64 values and big float values in the current (v0.0.6) version.
 The results are produced without any noticable delay.
 ## bfbs.rs
 The rust version of bfbs uses the rug crate and builds and runs without trouble on MacOS.
 On Ubuntu Linux the m4 macro processor needed to be installed before the